Band 7 Acute Speech and Language Therapist

 • Relevant qualification in Speech and Language Therapy

-We act in your best interests, listening and understanding your professional needs.
-You are an individual, a professional, not just a resource.
+We always act in your best interests, talking with you and listening to you.
+You’re an individual.
+A professional; not a resource.

 Band 7 Acute Speech and Language Therapist employer: Pulse